openhab/openhab-docs/_addons_bindings/zwave/doc/seco/clamp_0_0.md

 ### Electric meter (amps)

+Indicates the instantaneous current consumption

 The ```meter_current``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Electric meter (watts)

+Indicates the instantaneous power consumption

 The ```meter_watts``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Electric meter (kWh)

+Indicates the energy consumption (kWh)

 The ```meter_kwh``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Electric meter (volts)

+Indicates the instantaneous voltage

 The ```meter_voltage``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Clock Time Offset

+Provides the current time difference for the devices time

 The ```time_offset``` channel supports the ```Number``` item and is in the ```Temperature``` category.